-Stay tuned for our next blog where we’ll share a list of common trends uncovered in the analytics phase that can serve as immediate areas of focus.
+Check out our next blog in the series where we share a list of common trends uncovered in the analytics phase that can serve as immediate areas of focus.

 Laboratory testing is an inherent part of the health care system.
 It’s used across all care settings and specialties for screening, diagnosis and disease management, and has a significant impact on care outcomes and costs.
 One review of the literature found that laboratory testing is the largest medical activity in terms of volume and may influence more than 70% of medical decision-making.

 While hospitals work to improve the health of their patients and communities, they continue to be confronted with financial pressures stemming from the COVID-19 pandemic, such as lost revenue and increased costs associated with labor and treating COVID patients.
 Hospital laboratory leaders tasked with identifying cost savings may come up short by focusing on traditional, often-used methods such as price reductions, improved contracting and inventory management.
 Forward thinking laboratory leaders have already accessed these efficiencies.

 However, shifting your focus to demand management can be an effective way to secure laboratory cost reductions while supporting physicians, improving outcomes and remaining abreast of emerging science.

 Demand management in a hospital laboratory setting is the focus of identifying and curbing inappropriate testing, which can take several forms, including over utilization of tests that are ordered but not indicated.
 One meta-analysis estimated the rate of inappropriate hospital laboratory testing to be 43.9% at the time of admission and 7.4% for subsequent testing.

 Such inappropriate testing utilizes precious labor and supply resources as well increases the potential for false positives and additional interventions which, in turn, can increase costs and reduce patient outcomes.

 There are many reasons that inappropriate testing can occur, and a thorough demand management assessment can help identify and address them.